Kendall Jenner And Anwar Hadid: ‘Hollywood Life’ Claims She Is ‘Playing With Fire’ By Dating Gigi’s Brother

 Although Jenner’s relationship with Hadid could cause her tons of trouble with his older siblings, the insider said that she was unconcerned about any potential drama with Bella and Gigi and wants nothing more than to enjoy her life in any way she can.

 Kendall Jenner and her family return to the E!
-Network this Sunday night, June 17, for the premiere of Keeping Up With the Kardashians Season 15 at 9 p.m.
+Network this Sunday night, June 17, for the premiere of Keeping Up with the Kardashians Season 15 at 9 p.m.